frustreermeneer/domoticz-wled-plugin/README.md

 # WLED - Domoticz Python Plugin
 Python plugin for Domoticz to add integration with [WLED](https://github.com/Aircoookie/WLED) project

+## BETA
+This is my first project in Python and my first GitHub repository.
+Expect errors, but feel free to try, and let me know what you think!

 ## Installation

 1. Clone repository into your domoticz plugins folder